-Director – Edgar Wright, Screenplay – Michael Bacall & Edgar Wright, Based on the Graphic Novel by Bryan Lee O’Malley, Producers – Eric Gitter, Nira Park, Marc Platt & Edgar Wright, Photography – Bill Pope, Music – Nigel Godrich, Visual Effects Supervisor – Frazer Churchill, Visual Effects – Double Negative & Mr. X Inc (Supervisors – Dennis Berardi & Aaron Weintraub), Flashback Animation – Voodoodog, Special Effects Supervisor – Laird McMurray, Production Design – Marcus Rowland.
-Production Company – Marc Platt Productions/Big Talk Films/Closed Mondays
+Director – Edgar Wright, Screenplay – Michael Bacall & Edgar Wright, Based on the Graphic Novel Scott Pilgrim vs. the World by Bryan Lee O’Malley, Producers – Eric Gitter, Nira Park, Marc Platt & Edgar Wright, Photography – Bill Pope, Music – Nigel Godrich, Visual Effects Supervisor – Frazer Churchill, Visual Effects – Double Negative & Mr. X Inc (Supervisors – Dennis Berardi & Aaron Weintraub), Flashback Animation – Voodoodog, Special Effects Supervisor – Laird McMurray, Production Design – Marcus Rowland.
+Production Company – Marc Platt Productions/Big Talk Films/Closed Mondays.

 Michael Cera (Scott Pilgrim), Mary Elizabeth Winstead (Ramona Flowers), Kieran Culkin (Wallace Wells), Ellen Wong (Knives Chau), Mark Webber (Stephen Stills), Alison Pill (Kim Pine), Chris Evans (Lucas Lee), Jason Schwartzman (Gideon Graves), Brandon Routh (Todd Ingram), Anna Kendrick (Stacey Pilgrim), Aubrey Plaza (Julie Powers), Brie Larson (Envy Adams/Natalie), Satya Bhabha (Matthew Patel), Mae Whitman (Roxy Richter), Johnny Simmons (Young Neil), Keita Saitou & Shota Saitou (Katayanagi Twins)